snehal-biju/Team-Pulse-Dashboard/README.md

 # Team Pulse Dashboard

-A calendar-first delivery dashboard for a software project team — timelines, workload, availability, and defects in one place, all editable in the app.
+An interactive delivery dashboard for a software project team - timelines, workload, availability, and defects in one place, all editable in the app.

 ![React](https://img.shields.io/badge/React-18-20232A?logo=react&logoColor=61DAFB)